ibm-cloud-architecture/ibm-cloud-stencils/README.md

 4. Nongroup boxes are implemented as containers:
    1. Temporary step to set container=0 (in style or uncheck property) for the 3 secondary boxes (Instance Group, Resource Group, Security Group), or leave as is if this isn't problematic.
 See issue #2.
    2. Temporary step to resize underlying primary boxes when secondary boxes are placed across multiple primary boxes.
 See issue #3.
-   3. Temporary step to ensure icons remain with a box by adding icons to standalone boxes before nesting boxes.
+   3. Temporary step to ensure icons remain with a box by adding icons to standalone boxes before nesting boxes, or group boxes if preferred.
 See issue #4.
 5. Changing box border color will also change tag color allowing customization with other preferred colors, but note that deviating from standards below might conflict with boxes/colors added to the stencils in the future.
 6. Changing box border color to white on white background makes the box appear invisible, so for example if used for Public Network and Enterprise Network boxes to hide borders while still taking advantage of their containers.
 7. When adding icons to diagrams the default white background color for text can be unchecked if desired so text has background color of shaded boxes.
-   1. Temporary step to replace a non-working style with a working style in each icon in shaded areas, or leave with text background color of white.
+   1. Temporary step to replace a non-working style with a working style in each icon in shaded areas (will post example here soon), or leave with text background color of white.
 See issue #1.
 8. When exporting diagrams to svg ensure that icons are included (check Embed Image) if using svg offline and ensure white space is minimal (select entire diagram then check Selection Only and Crop) if embedding in a document.

 ### draw.io Issues